noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - io1: Highest performance SSD volume; I/O-intensive NoSQL and relational databases
   - 99.8–99.9 percent volume durability with an AFR no higher than 0.2 percent
   - available for all Amazon EC2 instance types.
-  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS.
+  - Your costs are based directly on the provisioned volume capacity plus the provisioned IOPS.
     - Provisioned IOPS are charged at a flat rate up to the maximum of 64,000 IOPS.
+    - pay close attention to IOPS use rather than throughput,
+      - Provision 10–20 percent above maximum IOPS utilization.
+  - adjust IOPS performance without detaching the volume.
+  -
 - io2: Highest performance and highest durability SSD volume; I/O-intensive NoSQL and relational databases
   - the most current Provisioned IOPS SSD volumes available and are recommended by AWS for all new deployments.
   - 99.999 percent volume durability with an AFR no higher than 0.001 percent